Probate Litigation in Denison: Your Trusted Lawyers

 All of this is a good reason for every person to make sure they have a will that’s been drafted by a qualified Texas wills and estates lawyer.
 A will alone can’t avoid probate–it takes a certain type of trust to do that--but it can at least ensure the deceased’s wishes for their estate has the power of law.

-The Texas Probate Process
+Understanding the Texas Probate Process

 Presuming there is a will, there will also be an executor, someone entrusted to carry out the deceased’s wishes and handle the legal mechanics involved with probate.